Duffleman/dfl/cmd/certgen/README.md

 No command that produces files will override any file that already exists, it's just not safe when it comes to certificates and chains.

-You must set the `CERTGEN_SECERTS_ROOT_DIR` so the tool knows where to save the certificates it generates.
+You must set the `CERTGEN_SECRETS_ROOT_DIR` so the tool knows where to save the certificates it generates.

 ## Usage